omidsaraf/home-Loan---Data-Engineering-Project/Extraction/intro.md

+## 📦 Final Delivery Layer for Business Consumption

-This directory contains extraction artifacts that deliver **business-ready datasets** to downstream consumers, including **Tableau dashboards** and **application APIs**.
-It ensures performant, secure, and governed data delivery for HomeLoanIQ’s end-user insights and operational applications.
+This directory contains **modular, production-ready artifacts** that deliver curated and enriched datasets from the Gold layer to downstream consumers.
+These include **interactive Python dashboards**, **data APIs**, and **business-aligned reporting views**.
+It ensures **fast, secure, and governed access** to insights across the HomeLoanIQ platform.

 ---